ephemery-testnet/ephemery-resources/README.md

 # Ephemeral Testnet

-**Shapella hard fork is scheduled for epoch 5 in the upcoming iteration #60.
-All later iterations will be supporting Capella/Shanghai.
+**Starting at iteration #60, Shanghai/Capella hard fork is scheduled for epoch 5 in every upcoming iteration.
 Update your clients to [versions from Zhejiang testnet](https://notes.ethereum.org/@launchpad/zhejiang#Which-versionbranch-do-I-use).**

 The objective of this effort is to create the first automatically reset ephemeral Ethereum testnet which would serve as a cross-client testing network without issues stemming from a long-term running history.